 There are currently no direct flights to Nepal from the UK, so whichever route we decide to recommend a change of planes (probably in the Middle East) will be required.

-The domestic flight from Biratnagar-Kathmandu (ca. 45 minutes) is included within our tour cost.
+The domestic flight from Biratnagar-Kathmandu (c.45 minutes) is included within our tour cost.

-We travel by air-conditioned small coach on the longer journeys from Kathmandu to Chitwan, and Chitwan to Koshi, switching to 4WD vehicles at Phulchowki and Koshi Wildlife Reserve.
+We travel by air-conditioned small coach (subject to group size) on the longer journeys from Kathmandu to Chitwan, and Chitwan to Koshi, switching to 4WD vehicles at Phulchowki and Koshi Wildlife Reserve.
 Open-top 4WD vehicles are used when looking for mammals at Chitwan.

 At both Chitwan and Koshi, we have boat trips: in large ‘dug out canoes’ on the Rapti River at Chitwan and in a large rubber raft on the Koshi River.
 Lifejackets will be available for our use.